 Commercial trucks have data-gathering technology on board that companies use to prove their drivers’ innocence, when applicable.
 The same data can also be used in court to prove the company’s liability.
-A qualified truck accident lawyer will know how to make sure this evidence is preserved and admitted.
+A qualified Atlanta, GA truck accident law firm will know how to make sure this evidence is preserved and admitted.
 Recently, trucking companies have also started adding driver-facing cameras, which capture footage of what the driver is doing whenever the truck experiences unusual movement.
 In 2015, Swift Transportation became the largest company in the U.S to adopt these.

 Unfortunately, while these technologies are effective at protecting the trucking company when it is truly in the right, they don’t necessarily reduce deaths or injuries.
 In fact, early analyses of driver-facing cameras show that they could actually be a distraction to drivers, making those drivers and the public less safe overall.

 Trucking Companies Resist the Most Meaningful Safety Improvements

 It might seem like trucking companies are doing their best, but there is one painfully simple change that could reduce tractor-trailer accidents much more effectively than any gadget: stop incentivizing drivers to sacrifice health and safety in favor of moving as much cargo as possible.
 That’s the one thing the industry as a whole won’t do.